michal-harish/gridport/README.md

 * FEATUER JMS Keep publishers alive with a session per some client request attribute (probably remote ip?)
 * FEATURE JMS HTTP GET to operate as non-durable retrospective subscriber and only use it as list for url base topic and queue
 * FEATURE JMS POSTListenerQueue
-* TEST JMS setup with HornetQ
+* FEATURE JMS setup with HornetQ

 Change Log
 ========================================================================
+13 Apr 2013
+ * Interface Module for pluggable context handlers
+ * ModuleKafka for scanning topologies and consumption status

 09 Apr 2013
  * Completed the basic managment console
+ * Reload config via management console

 07 Apr 2013
  * Started work on web management console